Note: Our best free antivirus round-up has been fully updated. This feature was first published in August 2014.

 360 Total Security is far from perfect, and if you're looking for a simple antivirus engine to run alongside other security tools then it'll probably be too much.
 But if detection rates are your top priority then the package is a real contender.

 2. Avast Free Antivirus

 While free antivirus software won't cost you anything to download, you might sometimes find you'll pay in other ways.
 Install Avast Free Antivirus and it'll also equip your PC with Google toolbar, unless you're paying attention and clear the relevant checkbox.

 Fortunately you don't have to live with this.
-Avast Free Antivirus has an excellent interface – it's clean, clear and configurable – and in just a few clicks you can set it up to avoid the pointless GrimeFighter scan.
+Avast Free Antivirus has an excellent interface – it's clean, clear and configurable – and in just a few clicks you can set it up to avoid the time-wasting performance scan.

-The testing labs give Avast mid-range scores, as we write; typically the company outperforms AVG, but doesn't quite match the power of Avira.
+The testing labs currently give Avast good, but not exceptional results; typically the company outperforms AVG, but can't match the power of Avira.

 Still, the package does rate highly when dealing with zero-day threats, and in our experience gives very few false positives.

 Crucially, it's also better than most at blocking malicious URLs, which means you're less likely to encounter malware in the first place.

 Useful extras include checks for network security holes (like a router still using the default password), while the Software Update highlights missing software patches and installs them with a click.

 Avast Free Antivirus may not quite offer the best protection, then, but its interface is one of the best around, and experienced users will appreciate the program's extreme configurability.